Keywords are predefined, reserved words used in Java programming that have special meanings to the compiler. For example:

 Beside these keywords, you cannot also use

 Here, score is a variable (an identifier).
-You cannot use keywords as variable name.
-It's because keywords have predefined meaning.
+You cannot use keywords as variable names.
+It's because keywords have predefined meanings.
 For example,

 The above code is wrong.
 It's because

 float is a keyword and cannot be used as a variable name.